curiousest/curiousest.github.io/_drafts/tabum/1-3-1-department-of-life.md

 "What does "µ+2σ" mean?
 And why don't rooms or floors have numbers?
 I can't remember how I used to navigate this building.
 Do you?"

 Dan said,
 "I don't know.
-I just knew how to get places without thinking about it."
+I just... knew how to get places."

 Kat was getting worked up.
 She said,
 "What the eff?
 And how does the freaking elevator work?
 And how can these doorvalves possibly work?
 Aren't they made of this concrete stuff?
 Like, what?
 When was this building built?
 Who built it?"